GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   ***Health & COVID-19***

-  * One or more prizes will be awarded to exceptional digital products that focus on challenges like helping state and local public health authorities track and understand disease transmission, helping stakeholders make key operational decisions, and helping consumers and businesses manage testing data.
-Specific prizes are to be announced and we expect these to include monetary prizes sponsored by the U.S. Department of Health and Human Services.
+  * A total of $100,000 will be awarded by the U.S. Department of Health and Human Services to at least one and up to five exceptional digital products that focus on challenges like helping state and local public health authorities track and understand disease transmission, helping stakeholders make key operational decisions, and helping consumers and businesses manage testing data.
+S

   ***Potential additional prizes (may be combined with monetary prizes)***

-  We expect to partner with organizations that will offer in kind prizes.
+  Several partner organizations that offer in kind prizes, as described below.
 Applicants in any category are eligible to be considered for non-monetary/in-kind prizes.
 You must opt into in-kind prize consideration when you enter.
 Please be advised that opting-in to consideration for in-kind prizes may require additional information about your organization.
-Once confirmed, in-kind prize opportunities will be announced in the coming weeks; please check regularly for updates.
+Please check regularly for updates regarding additional in-kind prizes.

+  * **Start-up Acceleration Consulting Sessions from Orange Sparkle Ball:** Up to two teams will be selected to win four (4) 1-hour startup acceleration consulting sessions, to focus on storytelling around their technology to aid adoption, pitching for investment or customer acquisition, designing and implementing pilots to test their product or developing launch strategies.
+Specialized OSB staff will be identified to provide these sessions based on the winning teams.

+  * **Select accelerator program services from CivStart** (for start-up company/small business): One team will be selected to receive the following over a 12-month period:  Four (4) hours of consultation with CivStart staff on go-to-market strategies, introduction to select corporate partners and their offered benefits, access to the CivStart Community Slack community to interact with other govtech startups and community stakeholders, inclusion in several relevant curriculum webinars, invitation to select external events such as the annual Demo Day, and listing as a partner on CivStart’s website.

   The U.S. Census Bureau and any future partnering agencies may award different prize amounts at their discretion.
 The winners of any monetary or in-kind awards that may be provided by partner agencies and organizations will be selected based on the judging process outlined for the competition with input from both the Census Bureau and partners.
 Additional prizes may be added to this competition before the submission window closes, so please refer to this page regularly for updates.